-If you own a Samsung Galaxy device, you must have noticed the ‘Nand Erase‘ or ‘Nand Erase all‘ option in Odin.
+If you own a Samsung Galaxy device, you must have noticed the ‘Nand Erase‘ or ‘Nand Erase all‘ in Odin.
 So, what does Nand Erase in Odin mean?
 Should we check this option in Odin while flashing Samsung firmware via Odin tool?
 What are you supposed to do fix your device in case you mistakenly enable it before installing the firmware?
 In this Samsung Odin tutorial, I’ll explain the meaning of Odin Nand Erase, the way to install firmware with Nand Erase and Re-Partition options turned on.

-Odin NAND Erase Meaning
+Odin NAND Erase Explained

 So, what does Nand Erase in Odin mean?
 If you have been into flashing custom ROMs on your Android device, you must be familiar with the term ‘nandroid‘ and ‘nandroid backup‘.
 The nandroid utility present on custom recoveries like TWRP gives the user an option to create a backup of all partitions and structured directories on a device where the following data are stored.

 - datadata (Samsung devices)

 - efs (Samsung devices)

 - .cust_backup (Huawei devices)

 - flexrom (Acer devices)

 - mmcblk0_start (Acer devices)